Nintendo DS: Technical specifications

-The system's 3D hardware consists of rendering engine and geometry engine which perform transform and lighting, Transparency Auto Sorting, Transparency Effects, Texture Matrix Effects, 2D Billboards, Texture Streaming, texture-coordinate transformation, perspective-correct texture mapping, per-pixel Alpha Test, per-primitive alpha blending, texture blending, Gouraud Shading, cel shading, z-buffering, W-Buffering, 1bit Stencil Buffer, per-vertex directional lighting and simulated point lighting, Depth Test, Stencil Test, Render to Texture, Lightmapping, Environment Mapping, Shadow Volumes, Shadow Mapping, Distance Fog, Edge Marking, Fade-In/Fade-Out, Edge-AA.
-Sprite special effects: scrolling, scaling, rotation, stretching, shear.
+The system's 3D hardware consists of rendering engine and geometry engine which perform transform and lighting, transparency auto sorting, transparency effects, texture matrix effects, 2D billboards, texture streaming, texture-coordinate transformation, perspective-correct texture mapping, per-pixel alpha test, per-primitive alpha blending, texture blending, Gouraud shading, cel shading, z-buffering, W-buffering, 1-bit stencil buffer, per-vertex directional lighting and simulated point lighting, depth test, stencil test, render to texture, lightmapping, environment mapping, shadow volumes, shadow mapping, distance fog, edge marking, fade-in/fade-out, and edge-AA.
+Sprite special effects available are scrolling, scaling, rotation, stretching, and shear.
 However, it uses point (nearest neighbor) texture filtering, leading to some titles having a blocky appearance.
 Unlike most 3D hardware, it has a set limit on the number of triangles it can render as part of a single scene; the maximum amount is about 6144 vertices, or 2048 triangles per frame.
 The 3D hardware is designed to render to a single screen at a time, so rendering 3D to both screens is difficult and decreases performance significantly.
 The DS is generally more limited by its polygon budget than its pixel fill rate.
 There are also 512 kilobytes of texture memory, and the maximum texture size is 1024 × 1024 pixels.

 The system has 656 kilobytes of video memory and two 2D engines (one per screen).
 These are similar to (but more powerful than) the Game Boy Advance's single 2D engine.